Robert Anderson Jardine: Widely varying reactions

-The wedding was boycotted by almost the entire British establishment, and a small number of guests and a single pool reporter witnessed the wedding, which was conducted by Jardine "in a strong voice".
+The wedding was boycotted by almost the entire British establishment; only a small number of guests and a single pool reporter witnessed the wedding, which was conducted by Jardine "in a strong voice".
 Following the brief ceremony, the couple departed for a honeymoon in Austria, and Jardine returned home to Darlington, unsuccessfully attempting to return to his duties in his parish.
 However, he was soon made aware that he had performed an act which the church could not accept.
 His vestry committee resigned, and he was encouraged to follow them.
 Under pressure, he left England and attempted to emigrate to California.
 In 1943 Jardine published a memoir, At Long Last, of the unusual event.

 The marriage ceremony of the Duke and Duchess was not deemed to be a royal wedding.
 Letters patent, published just before the ceremony in the London Gazette as the Depriving Act of 1937, explicitly stated that the title of Royal Highness, which conveyed precedence, would be enjoyed by the Duke but not by the Duchess.